 Reusable Bag Campaign

-On February 11, 2019, the Town Council passed the Bring Your Own Bag Ordinance, which goes into effect March 13, 2019.
-As of September 13, 2019, businesses will be prohibited from providing plastic checkout bags.
+On February 11, 2019, the Town Council passed the Bring Your Own Bag Ordinance, which went into effect March 13, 2019.
+As of September 13, 2019, businesses are prohibited from providing plastic checkout bags.

 Free reusable bags have been given out at various town events.

 5x8 cards and 3x4 window decals are available for vendors to remind their customers to bring their own bag.
 To receive them, contact the Recycling Coordinator at 860-429-3333 or email@example.com.

 |Bring Your Own Bag Ordinance||Bring Your Own Bag Presentation|

 [ii] Lazar, B. and R. Gracan, “ Ingestion of marine debris by loggerhead sea turrles, Caretta caretta, in the Adriatic Sea. “ 2011.
 Marine Pollution Bulletin 62: 43-47; United Nations Environmental Programme.
 “Marine Litter – Trash that kills”.
 2001. (https://www.unep.org/regionalseas/marinelitter/publications/default.asp)

 [iii] Algalita Marine Research Foundation, Research-Pelagic Plastic-Gyre Voyage 2002, July 26, 2002 (https//www.algalita.org/research_ffs.html).